 There are two types of pickles.
-Hot process, where they can sit on the shelf refrigerated for a long time.
+Hot process and cold process.
+Shelf pickles are hot process and fridge pickles are cold process.
 To hot-process pickles you use a canning pot and boil them for a certain amount of time.
 Typically 10-15m based on jar size.

 Cold process pickles do not get cooked in the canning pot, and are good only refrigerated.
 These are substantially crunchier but require fridge space for storage.

 For the purpose of this article, I’m talking about hot-process pickles because I don’t have a lot of fridge room and I store on shelves.

 What I didn’t know then, that I know now is that not all white vinegar is the same.
 When pickling, you want vinegar made specifically for pickling.
 This is typically 5% acidity and the error I made was I bought plain white vinegar.
 While I don’t remember the acidity, in fact I don’t even think it was listed, I now know to only buy vinegar with the 5% written clearly on the label.

 3. Steralizing the jars and pre-heating is a must.